Leader: Kristene A. Doyle, Ph.D., Director and Licensed Staff Psychologist at The Albert Ellis Institute

 4:30 – 4:45 – Evaluations

-Albert Ellis Institute (AEI) is approved by the American Psychological Association to sponsor continuing education for psychologists.
-AEI maintains responsibility for this program and its content.
+Albert Ellis Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Albert Ellis Institute maintains responsibility for this program and its content.
+Albert Ellis Institute is approved by The State Education Departments State Board for Social Work.
+The Albert Ellis Institute maintains responsibility for this program and its content.

 Albert Ellis Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5145.
 Programs that do not qualify for NBCC credit are clearly identified.
 Albert Ellis Institute is solely responsible for all aspects of the programs.